Board of Management

 How to Apply

-LMCLP Graduates who are financial members of Community Leadership Loddon Murray Inc. can nominate for one of the vacant positions using the nomination form provided and sending this to the Returning Officer before 5 pm on 8 March 2018
+Candidates are invited to apply for one of the two vacant positions using the nomination form provided and sending this to the Returning Officer before 5 pm on Wednesday 20TH June 2018.

 For more information in relation to this position, please contact either